Rightpoint/RZUtils/README.md

 Makes NSURLRequest phone calls that use telprompt by making a tel request to a static UIWebView, which in turn privately calls telprompt.
 This gives you the benifits of using telprompt without calling it from UIApplication where it is not specifically supported by Apple.

-#### RZTweenSpirit

-Tweening animation utility.
-Allows tweening of any keypath from one value to another based on a settable timeline position.
-Similar to a certain "jazzy"-"handy" library, but more flexible.

 #### RZViewFactory

 Extensions to `UIView` for easily loading a subclass from a XIB file.